On this page:

 EPA divided the site into 12 areas, identified as operable units (OUs).

-OU1, Yak Tunnel: The Yak water treatment plant began operating in 1992.
+OU1, Yak Tunnel – partially deleted from NPL: The Yak water treatment plant began operating in 1992.
 Water quality in the Arkansas River has substantially improved.
-The water treatment plant is now operated by Resurrection Mining Company, a potentially responsible party (PRP) under a Consent Decree settlement with EPA and the State of Colorado.
+The water treatment plant is now operated by Newmont Mining Company, parent to Resurrection Mining Company, a potentially responsible party (PRP), under a Consent Decree settlement with EPA and the State of Colorado.
 Water treatment is ongoing.

-OU2, Malta Gulch: OU2 encompasses the Malta Gulch drainage.
+OU2, Malta Gulch – partially deleted from the NPL: OU2 encompasses the Malta Gulch drainage.
 After construction completion, the Malta Gulch Tailing Impoundment and Malta Tailing Impoundment remained.
 Lake County provides institutional controls for these impoundments, as the properties are zoned for industrial mining.
-EPA deleted OU2 from the Superfund program’s National Priorities List (NPL) in June 2001.
+Operations and maintenance is conducted by the State of Colorado.

-OU4, Upper California Gulch: This OU encompasses the California Gulch watershed above the portal for the Yak Tunnel.
+OU4, Upper California Gulch – partially deleted from the NPL: This OU encompasses the California Gulch watershed above the portal for the Yak Tunnel.
 Resurrection Mining Company, the PRP, has constructed water diversion channels and settling ponds to prevent heavy metals from flowing into surface water.

-OU6, Stray Horse Gulch: The long-term remedy included improving the clean water diversion systems along the Mahala, Pyrenees, Greenback, RAM, Old and New Mikado, and Adelaide-Ward waste rock piles, capping additional mine waste rock piles to decrease the volume of acid rock drainage (ARD) generated, enhancing the current ARD collection system and retention ponds, eliminating the use of the Leadville Mine Drainage Tunnel (LMDT) and reclamation treatment plant except in case of emergencies, shifting monitoring of groundwater and water levels in the LMDT to the OU12 sitewide surface and groundwater remedy, siting and constructing a sitewide repository in OU6, and implementing land use restrictions to protect engineered remedies and reduce exposure to contaminants that will remain in place.
-Design of the remedy is ongoing.
+OU6, Stray Horse Gulch – remedial design: The long-term remedy included a phased approach.
+Phase 1 is improving the clean water diversion systems along the Mahala, Pyrenees, Greenback, RAM, Old and New Mikado, and Adelaide-Ward waste rock piles.
+Phase 2, if needed, includes capping additional mine waste rock piles to decrease the volume of acid rock drainage (ARD) generated.
+Phase 3 is enhancing the current ARD collection system and retention ponds, eliminating the use of the Leadville Mine Drainage Tunnel (LMDT) and reclamation treatment plant except in case of emergencies.
+Other components of the remedy are 1. shifting monitoring of groundwater and water levels in the LMDT to the OU12 sitewide surface and groundwater remedy, 2. siting and constructing a sitewide repository in OU6, and 3. implementing land use restrictions to protect engineered remedies and reduce exposure to contaminants that will remain in place.
+The sitewide repository was completed in 2012.
+The diversion ditch up-gradient of the Mikado, RAM and Pyreness waste rock piles was re-engineered in 2016 to better divert clean water into No Name Gulch and ultimately in California Gulch.
+The effectiveness of this diversion is being monitored.
+Design of the remaining remedy components is ongoing.

-OU8, Lower California Gulch: In 2002, Resurrection Mining Company removing tailings and non-residential soils and stabilized a channel in the 500-year floodplain.
+OU8, Lower California Gulch – partially deleted from the NPL: In 2002, Resurrection Mining Company removed tailings, non-residential soils, and stabilized a channel in the 500-year floodplain.
 Lake County adopted amendments to the Lake County Land Development Code in February 2009, providing institutional controls for the OU.
 EPA deleted OU8 from the NPL in January 2010.

-OU9, Populated Residential Areas: OU9 addresses lead contamination in the residential areas of Leadville and Lake County.
+OU9, Populated Residential Areas – partially deleted from the NPL: OU9 addresses lead contamination in the residential areas of Leadville and Lake County.
 In 1995, ASARCO launched “Kids First,” a program aimed at reducing young children's exposure to lead and to provide information about lead to the community.
 A 1999 Record of Decision outlined a similar program called the Lake County Community Health Program (LCCHP).
 Performance goals for the remedy were met in 2006.
 In the summer of 2009, EPA completed soil sampling and remediation for property owners that responded to a final call.
 EPA deleted OU9 from the NPL in September 2011.
+LCCHP Phase 2 program serves as the institutional control.
+The program provides education and outreach on the ways to prevent exposure to lead, free blood-lead testing, environmental investigation and remediation of lead services when a child has an elevated blood-lead.

-OU10, Oregon Gulch: OU10 encompasses the lower portion of the Oregon Gulch drainage and includes the Oregon Gulch Tailing Impoundment owned by Resurrection Mining Company.
+OU10, Oregon Gulch – partially deleted from the NPL: OU10 encompasses the lower portion of the Oregon Gulch drainage and includes the Oregon Gulch Tailing Impoundment owned by Resurrection Mining Company.
 Lake County provides institutional controls on this tailing impoundment, as the property is zoned for industrial mining.
 EPA deleted this OU from the NPL in April 2001.

-OU11, Arkansas River Floodplain: EPA signed a Record of Decision in 2005 and field work finished in 2010.
-EPA will continue to monitor the revegetated areas and provide maintenance as needed until the reclaimed areas are determined to be mature and self-sustaining.
+OU11, Arkansas River Floodplain – operations and maintenance: EPA signed a Record of Decision in 2005 and field work finished in 2010.
+The State will continue to monitor the revegetated areas and provide maintenance as needed.
 Institutional controls still need to be implemented.
-EPA and the state assumed lead responsibility for OU11 following a bankruptcy settlement with ASARCO and a Consent Decree settlement with Resurrection Mining Company.
+EPA and the state assumed lead responsibility for OU11 following a bankruptcy settlement with ASARCO and a consent decree settlement with Resurrection Mining Company.
+In 2014, the Colorado Parks and Wildlife Commission honored the site with a Gold Metal Trout Waters designation.
+The designation highlights the Upper Arkansas River's improved water quality and revitalized habitats for trout and other wildlife.
+Funded with Natural Resource Damage Settlement monies, Colorado Parks and Wildlife enhanced fish habitat in the Arkansas River in 2015 and 2016.

-OU12, Sitewide Surface and Groundwater Quality: EPA and the state assumed lead responsibility for OU12 following a bankruptcy settlement with ASARCO and a Consent Decree settlement with Resurrection Mining Company.
-The long-term remedy included long-term monitoring, a technical impracticability waiver for specific action levels and institutional controls.
-Monitoring is ongoing.
+OU12, Sitewide Surface and Groundwater Quality – remedial action: EPA and the state assumed lead responsibility for OU12 following a bankruptcy settlement with ASARCO and a Consent Decree settlement with Resurrection Mining Company.
+The long-term remedy includes long-term water quality monitoring of groundwater and surface water including the Arkansas River, a technical impracticability waiver for metals in groundwater along California Gulch, and institutional controls.
+Water quality standards for zinc and cadmium in the Upper Arkansas River past the point of compliance (downstream of the confluence of California Gulch) are being met.

 Work to Protect Human Health and the Environment

 EPA has conducted several five-year reviews at the site.
 These reviews ensure that the remedies put in place protect public health and the environment, and function as intended by site decision documents.
-The most recent review concluded that response actions at the site are in accordance with the remedy selected by EPA and that the remedy continues to be protective of human health and the environment in the short-term.
-Ongoing actions to ensure the long-term protectiveness of the remedy include review of institutional controls for OUs 1, 2, 4 and 10, implementation of institutional controls for OU5, possible additional investigations in OU3, and updates and implementation of operation and maintenance plans for OUs 5 and 7.
+The most recent review concluded that response actions at the site are in accordance with the remedies selected by EPA and that the remedies continues to be protective of human health and the environment.
+A recommendation in the 2017 five-year review to ensure the long-term protectiveness of the OU11 remedy is to finalize an institutional control.

-Risks and pathways addressed by the cleanup include health risks from people ingesting or touching contaminants in soil, sediment, surface water, groundwater, liquid waste, solid waste and sludge.
-Most of the cleanup at the site has been completed, so current risk of exposure is low.
+Risks and exposure pathways addressed by the cleanup include health risks from people inadvertently ingesting, inhaling or touching soil or water contaminated with heavy metals from past mining activities.
+A vast majority of the cleanup at the site has been completed, so current risk of exposure is low.
 Pregnant women, nursing mothers and young children are still encouraged to have their blood-lead levels checked.
 Lake County continues to offer free blood-lead testing and can be reached at 719-486-0118.